xyongLu/SBCFormer/README.md

 - We compare our SBCFormers against a wide range of relevant and up-todate alternatives.
 - SBCFormer uses the proposed hourglass attention computation to aggregate global information from the entire image while minimizing computational costs.
 - SBCFormer achieves **the highest trade-off between accuracy and speed** on a Raspberry Pi 4 Model B with an ARM-Cortex A72 CPU.
-- SBCFormer as a new backbone is **available for various tasks**: ImageNet-1K Classification, object detection, and monocular depth estimation**.[Successful Implementation].
+- SBCFormer as a new backbone is **available for various tasks**: ImageNet-1K Classification, object detection, human pose estimation, head pose estimation, and monocular depth estimation.[Successful Implementation].

 ## Architecture
 <p align="center">